-To answer the most popular questions regarding the registration process and help you determine the best way to protect your trademark it is crucial to underline the advantages and disadvantages of the Madrid process.
+To answer the most popular questions regarding the registration process and help you determine the best way to protect your trademark, it is crucial to underline the advantages and disadvantages of the Madrid process.

-1. In order to file a mark using the Madrid Agreement, it is required to have a registered trademark in the country of your citizenship/incorporation(and this country must be a member of the Agreement) or at least filed mark as this trademark will be considered as a basic mark.
+1. To file a mark using the Madrid Agreement, it is required to have a registered trademark in the country of your citizenship/incorporation(and this country must be a member of the Agreement) or at least filed mark as this trademark will be considered as a basic mark.
 Note that if your basic mark is not registered for any reason, all the marks filed via the Madrid Agreement will be canceled as well.

 2. The mark filed in other countries will be identical to your basic mark, which means you are not allowed to broaden the list of goods to protect under your trademark or add more classes to the application( for example the USA, where the USPTO allows new classes to be added to the application for an additional fee in case the listed goods and/or services exceed the international class in which they were originally filed), and some of the goods might be not accepted by the trademark office of the respective country;

 3. Registration process takes approximately 18 months.
-Using the national procedure will be always faster than using the Madrid Agreement;
+Using the national procedure will always be faster than using the Madrid Agreement;

-4. There are countries that do not recognize WIPO certificates of registration and you will have to request a certificate at the National Trademark Office which requires paying an additional fee (for instance, China);
+4. There are countries that do not recognize WIPO certificates of registration, and you will have to request a certificate at the National Trademark Office, which requires paying an additional fee (for instance, China);

 5. In case you decide to sell, for example, one of your trademarks filed through WIPO in some of the countries, you will have to convert it to a local mark first which is an expensive and complex procedure

 In summary, despite the apparent simplicity of the process and attractive prices, try not to be blinded by the pros of the Madrid protocol, as registration through WIPO might cause issues in the future in view of the list of disadvantages that should not be underestimated.